rol4nd/servermenu/README.md

 ## Fast use

 If once the new bashrc is installed, you can open the menu everywhere on your server with the command "sam"

+## Creating Symfonyproject

+1. The default path is /var/www/symfony
+2. The user for ftp is "ftpsymfony" with the default password "F1leupl0ad"